ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 In this post, I demonstrate how to easily integrate [AWS Connect](https://aws.amazon.com/connect) ("Connect") to any new or existing web application.
 Connect is AWS's managed solution for enabling omnichannel communication capabilities to your organization.
 It provides the ability to fully handle human interactions from a single, streamling user interface including features such as receiving inbound calls, making outbound calls, and having real-time chats.

 If you're at all intimiated by this, don't be.
 AWS has done a fantastic job in making Connect easy to get started with by providing a step-by-step setup process with a healthy set of defaults.
 They built it to be highly configurable and developer friendly by providing Connect-specific SDKs, APIs, and a robust administrator portal that enables no-code workflows and drag-and-drop configuration.

 If you're experimenting then you'll be glad to hear that Connect is covered by the [AWS free tier](https://aws.amazon.com/connect/pricing#AWS_Free_Tier).
 There's a good amount of free coverage for Connect services.
 You shouldn't receive any charges by just experimenting, but as always, keep a close watch on usage so you can manage any incurred costs.

 ## Creating and configuring the AWS Connect instance

 I'm going to assume you have an AWS account already.
 So the first step is to create an AWS Connect instance.
 Log in, head to AWS Connect, and click Create instance.
 This will bring up a setup wizard.
 The defaults are good enough to get you started but adjust to your needs accordingly.
 The most important part is to save the administrator **username** and **password** because you will be using it later to configure your instance.

 ![AWS Connect Instance Creation](https://github.com/johnstrickler/blog-usa/raw/aws-connect/images/2022/05/connect-instance-creation.png)

 You should now have an instance created with the settings that you specified through the setup process.
 Once the instance has launched, you can launch the Contact Control Panel ("CCP") using the following URL `https://<instance_name>.my.connect.aws/ccp-v2/`, replacing `instance_name` with your Connect instance's name.

 ![Contact Control Panel](https://github.com/johnstrickler/blog-usa/raw/aws-connect/images/2022/05/connect-initial-ccp.png)

-The CCP (shown above) represents the managed portion of the interface provided by AWS that allows for online communication.
-It is a small but critical piece for building robust and streamlined interactions.
+The CCP (shown above) represents the managed portion of the interface provided by AWS that allows for online voice and chat.
+It is the cornerstone for building a streamline communications platform.

-However, loading the CCP in its own window has a couple drawbacks.
+The CCP as a standalone UI has a couple drawbacks.
 For starters, it's another window that has to be juggled in addition to any existing applications in use by the agent.
 In addition, we lose real time event information that we could be leveraging to aid the agent in servicing requests.

-Fortunately, AWS allows for the CCP to be seamlessly integrated into new or existing applications.
-The rest of this blog post focuses on how to integrate the CCP and how to leverage real-time events.
+The rest of this post focuses on how to integrate the CCP into a new or existing web application so that we gain the full benefits of the Connect platform.

-## UI Integration with Contact Control Panel
+## Integrating the Contact Control Panel

 The [Amazon Connect Streams library](https://github.com/amazon-connect/amazon-connect-streams) makes it possible to integrate your web applications with AWS Connect.
-It allows for the embedding of a Contact Control Panel ("CCP") enabling you to handle events and access information in real time.
+It enables the direct embedding of the CCP to a web application and the ability access events in real time.

+For demonstration purposes, I've chosen to create a new UI using Vue and then integrate the CCP to it.
+However, the example should be generic enough that you can use any web framework of your choosing such as React or Angular.

-1. Install the Connect Streams library using NPM/YARN.
+1. Install the Connect Streams library using npm or yarn.

     ```js
-    npm install amazon-connect-streams
+    yarn add amazon-connect-streams
     ```

 1. Import the Connect Streams library in your application.

     ```js
     // import this one time in your app